DanielMoscoso/100day_challenge/Readme.txt

 		 it takes that rule into consideration.
 It is a small (but clever) change. turning the output from "right_choice()" into a tuple of 2 outputs instead of only 1.
+		-The professor gave me an idea to solve one of the issues I saw happening:
+		 Every now and then, the random generation of names would generate exactly the same name twice, therefore, making the user lose due to both answers being equal. (neither will be higher than the opponent)
 ===============================================================================